C 63 Sunday 33

 please quieten us down with your love.

-from the Lord Jesus,
+from the arms of Lord Jesus,

 who is stronger than all badness